Why use a cavesson at all?

 With a well-fitting and correctly adjusted cavesson,

-you can exactly position and direct the horse’s head during lunging; even, after some preparation, at a great distance (see my Starter Course in Lunging).
+you can exactly position and direct the horse’s head during lunging; even, after some preparation, at a great distance.

 Cavessons are used for: